skoppe/spasm/README.md

 ## Limitations

 This project uses betterC, which means there is no D runtime.
 This also means that most phobos functions don't work, as well any D features that rely on the D runtime.
 If you get any weird errors, this is probably the reason why.

-## WIP

-- Currently no memory is freed
-- Do hot module reloading
-- Render to string

 ## Hot module reloading